kyeongsooKim/Multi-threaded-Caching-server-and-request-response-pattern-protocol/server/README.md

 Once the worker thread has serviced the request it will send a response to the client, close the connection, and block until it has to service another request.

-### Personal Protocol
+## Part IV: Personal Protocol
-For better usuage, I implemented simple protocol over a streaming socket using the request-response pattern.
+For better usage, I implemented simple protocol over a streaming socket using the request-response pattern.
 It is a very basic protocol as the client will send only one message (a request) to the server, and the server will send only one message (a response) back to the client.
 Both messages (request and response) have a unique header which is prepended to the message's body.
 The fields in the request and response headers are used to denote the type and content of the message being sent.
 Without the use of a message header, the receiver of the message has no idea what it is receiving.

 > Request–response is a message exchange pattern in which a requester sends a  message to a responder system which receives, processes, and responds to the request.
 This is a simple, but powerful messaging pattern which allows two applications to have a conversation with one another over a connection.